Pawa-IT-Solutions/cloud-mastery-docs/docs/setup-backend-pipeline.md

     Your push to the `master` branch is the event that our Cloud Build trigger is waiting for!
     ![successful push to backend repo](assets/images/successful-push.png)

-## Monitor the Build and Verify Deployment
+### Step 4: Monitor the Build and Verify Deployment

 1. Return to the Google Cloud Console and navigate to the Cloud Build **History** page.
 You'll see your build kick off automatically, listed with a "Running" status.
 Click on it to view the live logs.
     ![Cloud Build History](assets/images/cloud_build_history.png)